shravyaamarnath/shravyaamarnath/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Senior PM by day, AI builder by night.
+Product Manager by day, AI builder by night.

 Learning by doing — shipping LLM-powered apps and AI agents here.
 Expect experiments, prototypes, and things that actually run.